 Is the result quantitative or qualitative?

-Another important part of determining impact depends on whether or not the metrics yield quantitative or qualitative results.
-Which result will also influence how the organization will use the data after collection.
+Another important part of determining social impact depends on whether or not the metrics yield quantitative or qualitative results.
+This result will also influence how the organization will use the data after collection.

 Quantitative Results